 3. Settlement.
 Sometimes it might be possible to settle your case without having to go to trial.
 Settlements are very tricky because this includes negotiating with the other party and his attorney, as well as the insurance companies involved.
 If you have Tim Bowden representing you, you will be assured of a fair and reasonable settlement.

 Always remember that the law gives you the opportunity to claim for damages when suffering personal injuries.
-Just contact Tim Bowden for assistance in enforcing your rights.
+Just contact our office today for a personal injury attorney in Goodlettsville.

 How do I know if I have a personal injury case?

 If you were injured as result of another person’s negligence, or you were injured at work and want to speak with an experienced personal injury lawyer, the Law Office of Tim L. Bowden can give you a free case evaluation to help you or your family determine if you have a personal injury case.

 When is the right time to contact a personal injury lawyer?

 If you were injured as a result of another person’s negligence or involved in an accident at work, contact an experienced attorney as soon as possible.
 The statute of limitations refers to the time period that legal actions are allowed and it might begin at the time of the injury in personal injury cases.
 An expert attorney at the Law Office of Tim L. Bowden can help you determine if you have a valid claim.

 How do I select a personal injury attorney when it comes to that time?

 Selecting a trial lawyer who has experience in actually litigating personal injury cases is crucial in a trial.
 You need a trial lawyer who has a proven track record taking cases to trial.